upbound/provider-terraform/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Help us diagnose and fix bugs in Official Terraform Provider
+about: Help us diagnose and fix bugs in this provider
 labels: bug,needs:triage
 title:
 ---
 <!--
-Thank you for helping to improve Official Terraform Provider!
+Thank you for helping to improve this provider!
 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.
 -->

 ### What happened?
 <!--
-Please let us know what behaviour you expected and how Official Terraform Provider diverged from that behaviour.
+Please let us know what behaviour you expected and how the provider diverged from that behaviour.
 -->